Sid672/PBL/README.md

 # Getting started
 Name of the program -- Typing speed.
 This program is of **Typing skills test**.
-Bascially it is will check that, How much **Time** you take to complete the given sentence And also check the **Accuracy** and **Wpm**
+Bascially it will check that, How much **Time** you take to complete the given sentence And also check the **Accuracy** and **Wpm**

 # Step 1 :-